What Is It and Why Is It Powerful?

 - Cluster buys have larger price impacts and lead to stronger market reaction at their disclosures than non-cluster purchases.
 Cluster purchases essentially accelerate post-trade stock price adjustments.

-Overall, the research shows that cluster buys are more informative than non-cluster insider buys.
-It also shows that cluster buying exhibits stronger return predictability than non-cluster insider purchases.
+Overall, research indicates cluster buys are more informative than solitary insider buys.
+It hypothesises that cluster buying exhibits stronger return predictability than insider purchases not made in clusters.

-Given that studies have shown that cluster buying is more informative than non-cluster buys, investors can potentially use cluster buying patterns to generate investment ideas.
-If multiple insiders are buying stock within a short space of time, it could be interpreted as a bullish signal.
+Given that studies show that cluster buying provides significant insight into the potential future of a stock, investors can further research these cluster buying patterns to generate investment ideas.
+If multiple insiders are buying stock within a short space of time, it could be interpreted as a bullish signal and with additional research could be cause for action.

 Of course, cluster buying is not a guarantee that a stock will rise in the future.
 Insiders tend to outperform the market, yet they don’t always get their timing right.
 However, if multiple insiders are buying stock within a short space of time, the stock is probably worth further research.

-Examples of cluster buying before a significant increase in a company’s share price are not hard to find.
+Examples of cluster buying before a significant increase in a company’s share price happen time and again, and there are several instances of it each year.
+It only matters that you know where to look and what to look for.

 - CEO Laxman Narasimhan (17,241 shares)